Chinese Civil War: Xi'an incident

+In late 1935, relations between Nanjing and Tokyo took a sharp downturn as Japan stepped up its expansionist policies in northern China.
+Chiang Kai-shek feared that a full-scale invasion of China was imminent, and wanted to secure the material and diplomatic support of the Soviet Union.
+He also faced growing public pressure to actively resist Japan; on 9 December 1935, for example, a major anti-Japanese student protest broke out in Beiping.
+In January, Chiang Kai-shek sent his son Chiang Ching-Kuo to Moscow to negotiate a military mutual assistance treaty.
+However, as a precondition for a treaty, Chiang wanted the Soviet Union to order the CCP to submit to the Nationalist Government.
+The Soviet ambassador told Chiang that while the USSR hoped the CCP would agree to a unified command under the Nationalists, Chiang would have to negotiate directly with the CCP.
+This upset Chiang, who worried that if the USSR was unwilling to order the CCP to stop, they might be willing to support further revolutionary actions by the CCP if a ceasefire broke down.
+Progress halted, and after news leaked to the press that Chiang was contemplating a treaty with the USSR, he called off negotiations.

 Meanwhile, the CCP opened up separate negotiations with the Nationalist forces besieging them in northwest China.
 They managed to sign secret ceasefire agreements with Zhang Xueliang, leader of the Northeastern Army, and Yang Hucheng, leader of the Northwestern Army.
-These generals were frustrated that Chiang' was prioritizing Civil War over resistance to Japan.
+These generals were frustrated that Chiang was prioritizing civil war over resistance to Japan.
 Yan Xishan, another neighboring warlord, also signed a secret agreement with the Communists, although he was not as closely aligned with them as Zhang or Yang.
 The members of this northwestern alliance were united by their desire to resist Japan, but they differed over the details of how this could best be accomplished.
 The Communists supported a plan to use Soviet support to take over Shaanxi, Gansu, Ningxia, Qinghai, and Xinjiang and turn northwest China into a base under Zhang's command to resist Japan and oppose Chiang.
 Zhang, Yang, and Yan were still committed to convincing Chiang to lead the anti-Japanese resistance.
 As they continued to negotiate, they kept their alliance secret and even staged fake military battles to allay the suspicions of the Nanjing government.